SasDaCood/misc-projects-py/README.md

 # misc-projects-py
-Just a collection of projects I made for fun in python.
+Just a collection of small scripts I made for fun in python.
 Most were made *back in 2018*, so the code ain't the prettiest!